carrier-io/carrier-io.github.io/_posts/2023-05-30-carrier-platform-centos.md

 ## Overview

 This guide provides step-by-step instructions for installing Carrier on CentOS operating systems.
-Carrier is a powerful platform for performance and security testing.
+Carrier is a powerful platform for performance testing.

 > Please find the hardware requirements by following the [link](http://getcarrier.io/posts/carrier-install/#prerequisites).
 {: .prompt-info }